 Installation with LATCH

-LATCH is restricted to a child weight of 48 lbs. with the harness, but don’t forget to check your vehicle manual to see what the weight limit for your vehicle is and follow the lower limit of the two.
+LATCH is restricted to a child weight of 45 lbs. with the harness, but don’t forget to check your vehicle manual to see what the weight limit for your vehicle is and follow the lower limit of the two.
+After 45 lbs., simply install the Nautilus with the vehicle seat belt AND the tether.
 The LATCH strap and connectors are stored on the sides of the seat and the connectors are the clip-on type, like the tether.
 It was similarly easy to install with LATCH: a pleasant experience.

 LATCH may also be used to keep the restraint secure when it’s used in booster mode as long as it doesn’t interfere with the seat belt buckle and your vehicle allows it.

 Graco allows center LATCH installation if the lower anchor spacing is greater than 11” and if the vehicle manufacturer allows it.